enermax5555/Portfolio/portfolio/README.md

 ## Technologies

-I wanted to create a simple web developer portfolio, using only React and TaiwindCSS, where i can say something about me and also show my work,skills and expirience so far.
+I wanted to create a simple web developer portfolio, using only React and TaiwindCSS, where i can say something about me and also show my work, skills and expirience so far.

 - __React.js__
 - __Tailwind CSS__